chillcoding-at-the-beach/chillcoding-at-the-beach-github.io/_posts/2017-01-13-mobile-big-cookies-strategy.markdown

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<i class="fa fa-server" aria-hiden="true"></i> Server sends prefetch data depending on the connectivity: <i class="fa fa-database" aria-hiden="true"></i> ( <i class="fa fa-wifi" aria-hiden="true"> | 3G | </i> <i class="fa fa-signal" aria-hiden="true"></i> )

-The tricks resides in the fact that the size of data set sent by the server depends on the connectivity state of the mobile device.
+The trick resides in the fact that the size of data set sent by the server depends on the connectivity state of the mobile device.
 For instance, following are different data set depending on the connectivity:

 | Connectivity | Example of Data Set |